India registers fall in Covid-19 caseload and death rate, half of mid-September peak recorded

 Health Ministry also noted that many States and Union Territories had exceeded the recommended number of Covid-19 tests.
 It said, “The national average of tests per day per million population stands at 844.
 The figure for Delhi and Kerala has exceeded 3,000.”

-Preparing for equitable vaccination for when the Covid-19 vaccine would be available, Union government has asked states to form committees that would coordinate the vaccination drive with minimum regular medical services disruptions.
+Preparing for equitable vaccination for when the Covid-19 vaccine would be available, the Union government has asked states to form committees that would coordinate the vaccination drive with minimum regular medical services disruptions.